trigaten/Learn_Prompting/docs/basics/intro.md

 # 🟢 Introduction

-We will begin by covering the basics of AI and describing why prompt engineering is so useful.
-If you already know about these topics, feel free to skip ahead to the [next article](https://learnprompting.org/docs/basics/prompting).
+This chapter introduces simple prompting techniques as well as terminology.
+In order to understand prompting/prompt engineering, you first need to understand some *very* basic AI concepts.
+If you already know about the below topics, feel free to skip ahead to the [next article](https://learnprompting.org/docs/basics/prompting).

 ## What is AI?